tridapallil/tmdb-frontend/README.md

 │   ├── /services/      # The services need to run the app, such as the api configuration and the history app │   ├── /styles/        # Contain all global style from app
 ```

+## Considerations
+The next step is make tests, error handling and add some new features to make the user experience better.